vashOnGitHub/getFamaFrenchFactors/README.md

 # getFamaFrenchFactors

-This programme gets data for fame french factors from the Kenneth French library and returns it as a pandas dataframe.
+This programme gets data for Fama French factors from the Kenneth French library and returns it as a Pandas dataframe.

 ## Installation